awsdocs/aws-kms-developer-guide/doc_source/services-parameter-store.md

 1. Parameter Store verifies the encryption context and returns the plaintext parameter value to you in the `GetParameter` response\.

-## Setting Permissions to Encrypt and Decrypt Parameter Values<a name="parameter-store-policies"></a>
+## Setting permissions to encrypt and decrypt parameter values<a name="parameter-store-policies"></a>

 To encrypt a standard secure string parameter value, the user needs `kms:Encrypt` permission\.
 To encrypt an advanced secure string parameter value, the user needs `kms:GenerateDataKey` permission\.
 To decrypt either type of secure string parameter value, the user needs `kms:Decrypt` permission\.

 You can use IAM policies to allow or deny permission for a user to call the Systems Manager `PutParameter` and `GetParameter` operations\.

 If you are using customer managed CMKs to encrypt your secure string parameter values, you can use IAM policies and key policies to manage encrypt and decrypt permissions\.
 However, you cannot establish access control policies for the default `aws/ssm` CMK\.
-For detailed information about controlling access to customer managed CMKs, see [Authentication and Access Control for AWS KMS](control-access.md)\.
+For detailed information about controlling access to customer managed CMKs, see [Authentication and access control for AWS KMS](control-access.md)\.

 The following example shows an IAM policy designed for standard secure string parameters\.
 It allows the user to call the Systems Manager `PutParameter` operation on all parameters in the `FinancialParameters` path\.
 The policy also allows the user to call the AWS KMS `Encrypt` operation on an example customer managed CMK\.